New Fortress Energy put volume heavy and directionally bearish

-Bearish flow noted in New Fortress Energy (NFE) with 3,190 puts trading, or 1.5x expected.
-Most active are Nov-24 8 puts and Dec-24 10 calls, with total volume in those strikes near 2,800 contracts.
-The Put/Call Ratio is 3.11, while ATM IV is up nearly 7 points on the day.
+Bearish flow noted in New Fortress Energy (NFE) with 4,516 puts trading, or 2x expected.
+Most active are Jan-25 7 puts and Dec-24 8 puts, with total volume in those strikes near 3,200 contracts.
+The Put/Call Ratio is 4.21, while ATM IV is up over 2 points on the day.
 Earnings are expected on November 7th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>